In the aftermath of the tragic passing of Silver King, another in a long line of deaths in the ring, we have some very important questions to ask.

 The death of Silver King – What went wrong?

-Silver King, while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
+Silver King (known to many as the villain Ramses in the 2009 film Nacho Libre), while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
 After a near pinfall, Juventud kicked out.
 Silver King was now laying on his stomach with one arm dangling over Juventud but unable to get up fully even though wrestling logic dictates that Juventud was the one who supposedly should have been hurt after the maneuver.

 Moments after, Juventud talked to Silver King as the referee urged both competitors to get up.
 That’s when things took a turn for the worse.
 At this point, Silver King was having a hard time breathing.
 Juventud, noting something was not right, got up and started inciting the crowd in a bid to give Silver King a chance to catch his breath and maybe get the crowd going.
 Did he tell Juventud that he just needed a little time and that he’d be okay?
 Or that he wasn’t feeling well and that they needed to “take it home?”
 Only they and perhaps the referee know what words were exchanged in that brief moment.